AaltoSciComp/scicomp-docs/triton/tut/modules.rst

 .. warning::

-   If you are in not at Aalto, then you need to ``module load fgci-common`` first, before any of the other commands will work (and you will need to *keep doing this* for every other exercise here).
+   If you are not at Aalto, then you need to run ``module load fgci-common`` first, before any of the other commands will work (and you will need to *keep doing this* for every other exercise here).
-   If you are at CSC or not in Finland, the concepts here apply to you, but not the actual names of what we are loading.
+   If you are at CSC or not in Finland, the concepts here also apply to you, but the actual names of the modules loaded may differ.

 Let's assume you've written a Python script that is only compatible with Python version 3.7.0 or higher.
 You open a shell to find out where and what version our Python is.
 The